tayyabamin12/tayyabamin12/README.md

 - 👋 Hi, I’m Tayyab Amin
-- 👀 I’m interested in programming and learning new skills
+- 👀 I’m interested in native Android development and learning new skills
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning Flutter also
 - 💞️ I’m looking to collaborate on Github
 - 📫 You can reach me at tayyab.riu@gmail.com